 - Verify the answer.
 Read the instructions carefully and verify your method.

 Get help from the teacher whenever you have doubts.
-You should first try the problems yourself, make a serious effort, and if still not able to solve then go and ask from the teacher.
+You should first try the problems yourself, make a serious effort, and if still not able to solve them then go and ask from the teacher.

 Relax and enjoy studying physics.
 Scoring well in NEET Physics is all about practice.
 Never give up.
 Physics is less hard than you think (most of the time).